 The ARC encourages Assessors to recognise their own biases and be aware of them in their assessments.
 A selection of short, online tests for identifying unconscious biases is available via Harvard University's 'Implicit Social Attitudes' demonstration sites.

 5. Contact details for queries during the assessment process

-For all assignment and assessment, as well as accessibility enquiries, please email ARC-College@arc.gov.au
+For all queries relating to assignment and assessment, accessibility, SAC and SAC meetings, please email ARC-College@arc.gov.au.